-Get set to visit this central Georgia town, which will host FMCA’s 97th International Convention and RV Expo in March 2018.
+Get set to visit Perry, a central Georgia town, which will host FMCA’s 97th International Convention and RV Expo in March 2018.

 By Peggy Jordan, Associate Editor

 Getting together with friends is always fun, but gathering where you can learn more about your RV, take in live entertainment, and discover wonderful treasures while shopping makes it even better.
 So it is at an FMCA international convention.
 Perry, Georgia, will be the place to be March 15 through 18, 2018, for those very reasons.

 The “Southern Charm” convention marks the 10th time FMCA members and friends will gather at the Georgia National Fairgrounds and Agricenter.
 Perry residents first welcomed FMCA to town in 1996.

 In addition to many convention hallmarks — seminars, RV exhibits, daytime and evening entertainment, and myriad social gatherings — FMCA’s Events Department is planning new activities, and perhaps some surprises, for the 2018 convention in March.